What is Digital Rebranding?

 Again, digital rebranding isn’t as time-intensive as a brand refresh.
 With some organization and a team to manage the tasks, it can be completed in 30 days or less, in most cases.

+Looking for inspiration?
 Check out these brands:

 In 2016, IGEL Technology embarked on a significant North American expansion strategy.
 As part of the expansion project, the new President and CEO for IGEL North America, Jed Ayres, initiated a digital rebranding for online assets and an expansion of social media channels.
-Not only do all social cover images serve as announcements for the company’s latest news and contests, their entire team participates in an employee engagement social media strategy.
+Not only do all social cover images serve as announcements for the company’s latest news and contests, their entire team participates in an employee engagement social media campaign.
 Strong digital rebranding plus content amplification has helped IGEL move forward quickly and move from 7th to 3rd in the U.S. Thin Client Marketplace in just under three years.